ADVERTS

 A wonderful Top Secret shoot in Stockholm.

-Apologies to ABBA and their management team for not sending a gushing and huge Thank You for the marvellous print of ther four puppets signed by every member of ABBA ...
-We never got them.
+Apologies to ABBA and their management team for not sending a gushing and HUGE Thank You for the marvellous print of our four puppets signed by every member of ABBA ...

-Apologies to ABBA and their management team for not sending a gushing and huge Thank You for the marvellous print of ther four puppets signed by every member of ABBA ...
-We never got them.
+Apologies to ABBA and their management team for not sending a gushing and HUGE Thank You for the marvellous print of our four puppets signed by every member of ABBA ...

 Calle asked if we enjoyed the gift that ABBA had sent over for the four puppeteers .

 Which tells you a lot.
-If Jim were still alive, we would have received our gifts.
+If Jim were still alive we would have received our gifts.

 E.T.